WAPA Ault to Cloverly Transmission Line

 Public Open House

-A public open house was held in Ault on October 26 to serve as an opportunity for residents to learn more about the project, view potential route maps, ask questions and provide feedback on the project and potential routes.
-Another open house will be held in early 2018 for the remaining segments of the project.
+Xcel Energy is hosting a public open house to give residents an opportunity to learn more about the project, view potential route maps, ask questions and provide feedback on the project and potential routes.
+Please stop by anytime.
+No formal presentation is scheduled.

-Xcel Energy filed a Certificate of Public Convenience and Necessity (CPCN) application with the Colorado Public Utilities Commission (CPUC) on March 9, 2017 to construct the Northern Colorado Area Plan.
+Xcel Energy filed a Certificate of Public Convenience and necessity (CPCN) application with the Colorado Public Utilities Commission (CPUC) on March 9, 2017 to construct the Northern Colorado Area Plan.
 When proposing a high voltage transmission line project, investor-owned utilities must file a CPCN application with the CPUC.
-You can review all regulatory filings on the CPUC web site by entering 17A-0146E in the ‘Proceeding Number’ field.
+You can review all regulatory filings on the CPUC web site by entering 17A-0146E in the 'Proceeding Number' field.
 The CPCN process allows the Company to proceed with implementation, but does not decide the specific routes and locations of the transmission lines and substations.
 Those issues are determined through a separate local government siting process.
-Xcel Energy will file for development permit approvals with Weld County and the towns of Ault and Eaton in fall 2017.
+Xcel Energy anticipates filing for development permit approvals with Weld County and the Town of Ault.

 The proposed Northern Colorado Area Transmission Project consists of the following components: